L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory: Long time asymptotic of L evy area of fOU processes

 as $t$ goes to infinity.

-The components of solution process $X$ are not independent since the interactions between each other.
+The components of the solution for the process $X$ are not independent since they interact between each other.
 We first make an orthogonal transformation for this dynamical system.
 Since the drift matrix $\Gamma$ is symmetric and positive-definite, there exists an orthogonal matrix $\overline{\Sigma}$ such that

 where $\Lambda=\mathrm{diag}\{\lambda_{1},\cdots,\lambda_{d}\}$ and $0<\lambda_{1}\leq\cdots\leq\lambda_{d}$.